hagerstown/comprehensive-plan/README.md

 ### Layouts

-Layouts are located in `layouts` and are rendered using [EJS](https://github.com/visionmedia/ejs).
-There are two main layouts: `default` and `full-report` (for printing the whole document), and a number of includes located in `layouts/includes`.
+Layouts are located in `/layouts` and are rendered using [EJS](https://github.com/visionmedia/ejs).
+There are two main layouts:
+`default.ejs` and `full-report` (for printing the whole document), and a number of includes located in `/layouts/includes`.

 ### Assets

-All static assets that don't require preprocessing (stylesheets, images, scripts, etc.), reside in `public` and are copied over to the `build` directory when generating the site.
+All static assets that don't require preprocessing (stylesheets, images, scripts, etc.), reside in `/public` and are copied over to the `/build` directory when generating the site.

 ## Publish